Art Basel Hong Kong 2023 Returns With a Bang

 With each Covid wave that crashed over our heads, sinking countless local businesses in its wake, it almost seemed a miracle that Art Basel Hong Kong managed to stay afloat and hold both its 2021 and 2022 editions – the fair was cancelled only in 2020, in the early months of the pandemic.

-Being restricted also meant the local art scene boomed, as visitors in the city turned their focus on home-grown talent – “with unwavering enthusiasm”, says Siyang-Le.
+Being restricted also meant the local art scene boomed, as visitors in the city turned their focus on home-grown talent – “with unwavering enthusiasm”, says Le.

 Indeed, this year’s will be Art Basel’s largest show in Hong Kong since 2019, with 177 galleries from 32 countries and territories in attendance.
 The fair will also see the return of all its special sectors, including Encounters, which is dedicated to large-scale works and again curated by Alexie Glass-Kantor, executive director of Artspace, Sydney.
 Glass-Kantor has long partnered with Art Basel and will be curating this special section for the sixth time.
 The Film sector will be curated by multimedia artist and producer Li Zhenhua, while Conversations, hosted by author and editor Stephanie Bailey, will be the buzzing centre for talks and panels on the ever-evolving global art scene.
 Last but not least is Kabinett, which will feature thematic and focused presentations, with more details to be shared in the coming months.